FranckyC/sp-solutions/solutions/WebhookHandlerFunction/README.md

 This solution uses an Azure AD application with a certificate to communicate with SharePoint.
 It means you need to:

-1. Create an Azure AD app with the correct permissions and associate it a certificate.
+1. Create an Azure AD app with the correct application permissions (ex: '_Sites.FullControl.All_') and associate it a certificate.
 You can refer to the following [procedure](https://docs.microsoft.com/en-us/sharepoint/dev/solution-guidance/security-apponly-azuread).

 2. Generate the certificate private key in _*.pem_ format and copy it to the _'./config'_ folder of your function.
 Use the [OpenSSL](https://wiki.openssl.org/index.php/Binaries) tool and the following command to generate the _.pem_ key from the _.pfx_ certificate: